dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 ### Use a custom delimiter to override global values

-You can make the default delimiter "|" for all seeds but have seed_a still use "," like this:
+You can set a default behavior for all seeds with an exception for one seed, `seed_a`, which uses a comma:

 <File name='dbt_project.yml'>